 Evaluation policy links

-- i-eval Resource Kit - ILO policy guidelines for results-based evaluation: Principles, rationale, planning and managing for evaluations 2nd ed.
-(2013) (pdf, 1969 kb)
+- i-eval Resource Kit - ILO policy guidelines for evaluation: Principles, rationale, planning and managing for evaluations 3rd ed.
+(2017)

 - Results-based strategies 2011-2015: Evaluation Strategy (2011) (pdf, 335 kb)